 We invite you to consider applying to the University of Calgary's graduate program in English.
 Our graduate program is rigorous, energetic, and lively.
 Our primary interest is serious scholarship, and students in our program enjoy a dynamic, engaged scholarly community with a widely respected research-driven faculty and internationally known creative-writing faculty.

 The creative writing option allow students admitted to the Creative Writing stream also take courses that lead to publishable manuscripts, while simultaneously undertaking a critical academic program.
 MA and PhD theses are full-length creative works in a range of genres.
 Our students participate in Calgary's highly energetic writing community, and students edit fillingStation and Nōd, literary journals with local and national followings.
+A special strength of our program is creative writing: we are the only program in Canada and one of the few in North America to offer both MA and PhD students the option of presenting a creative thesis, and our endowed Calgary Distinguished Writers Program supports an annual writer residency and frequent visits by writers of international stature.

 We provide strong support for our students through mentoring and competitive funding packages at the MA and PhD levels.
 A substantial number of local scholarships and awards are available above base-line funding and we provide grants-writing training.
 As well, the University of Calgary supports student research and conference travel at both the MA and PhD levels.
 We offer Teaching Assistantships along with pedagogical training.